 You’re ready to buy a house.
 You see a home you like so you call the agent who has it listed.
-Don’t get me wrong, as a real estate agent, I love when people call me about a home I have listed and they don’t already have an agent.
+Don’t get us wrong, as REALTORS®, we love when people call us about a home we have listed and they don’t already have an agent.
 That being said, we do recommend that you have a buyer’s agent.
 But why do you need a buyer’s agent?

 What is a buyer’s agent?

 A buyer’s agent is a licensed real estate agent with a fiduciary responsibility to their client (YOU!).
 We are the ones who help you find the homes and show them to you.
 When you are ready to put in that offer, we assist you with the paperwork and in negotiating the best deal for you.
-We handle much of the paperwork and behind the scenes things that need to be done, such as arranging a closing attorney and working with your lender to make sure everything is ready for closing.
+We handle much of the paperwork and behind the scenes things that are necessary.
+This includes arranging a closing attorney and working with your lender to make sure everything is ready for closing.
 We act as a step-by-step guide throughout the entire process.

 Why do I need a buyer’s agent?

 In the end, through their knowledge and expertise, a buyer’s agent saves you time and money.
 We have the knowledge of real estate and the homebuying process.
 In my opinion, one of the biggest assets we bring is our familiarity with the neighborhoods that we serve.
 This helps you avoid some of the common and no-so-common pitfalls in the market today!
-So, whether you are a first time homebuyer or a seasoned home buyer, buyer’s agents are highly recommended to assist and make the process as easy as possible for you.
+Whether you are a first time homebuyer or a seasoned home buyer, we recommend having a buyer agents to assist and make the process as easy as possible for you.

 What does a Buyer’s Agent do for You?

 We are your cheerleader!
-We watch out for you and guide you along the process and make sure you are getting the best deal and all the paperwork is done appropriately.
+We watch out for you, guide you along the process, make sure you are getting the best deal, and help make sure all the paperwork is done appropriately.
 It is not just about negotiating the price and handling paperwork.
 We also do the following: